mrkhachaturov/obsidian-pro-outliner/README.md

 Hover over a truncated breadcrumb to smoothly expand and reveal its full title.
 The current level (last breadcrumb) always shows its full title.

+### 5. Linked Copies (Mirrors)

+Create linked copies of outline blocks that automatically sync with the original.
+Inspired by Tana's mirror feature.
+Mirrors are visually distinguished with a dashed bullet outline.

+### 6. Internationalization (i18n)

+Full support for multiple languages.
+Currently supports:
+- English
+- Russian

+The plugin automatically detects your Obsidian language setting.

 ## Settings

 ### List Behavior